atomize-hq/codex-wrapper/README.md

 - The crate still buffers stdout/stderr from streaming/apply flows instead of exposing a typed stream API; use the examples to consume JSONL incrementally until a typed interface lands.
 - Apply/diff flows depend on Codex emitting JSON-friendly stdout/stderr; handle non-JSON output defensively in host apps.
 - Capability detection caches are keyed to a binary path/version pairing; refresh them whenever the Codex binary path, mtime, or `--version` output changes instead of reusing stale results across upgrades.
 Treat `codex features list` output as best-effort hints that may drift across releases and fall back to the fixtures above when probing fails.
+- CLI `--oss` and top-level `--enable`/`--disable` feature toggles are not surfaced on exec/resume/apply/diff/codegen (sandbox supports feature toggles); use `local_provider`/model selection or config overrides for now.
+- The wrapper does not wrap `codex cloud exec` or the shell-completion helper; call the CLI directly when needed.

 ## Examples Index
 - The full wrapper vs. native CLI matrix lives in `crates/codex/EXAMPLES.md`.